High School Graduation

 Lesson Overview

 Congratulations class of 2019!
-In this lesson, students will learn about the different activities and traditions that take place around graduation time.
-Students will listen to a high school valedictorian give a graduation speech and learn and practice vocabulary and idioms relating to the topic.
-The lesson activities and worksheets have been developed for adults and teenagers.
+In this lesson, students will explore the different activities and traditions that occur around graduation time.
+They will listen to a high school valedictorian's graduation speech and learn and practice relevant vocabulary and idioms related to the topic.
+The lesson includes engaging activities and worksheets developed specifically for both adults and teenagers, ensuring an interactive and meaningful learning experience.

 Lesson Objectives